We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a family history of heart disease

 LetsGetChecked has an instructional video on its website that explains how a person should collect the sample.
-The company suggests a person do it before 10 a.m. and before they have breakfast.
+The company suggests that people do so before 10 a.m. and before they eat breakfast.

-LetsGetChecked offers a one-time purchase and a subscription plan for those who require regular cholesterol testing.
+LetsGetChecked offers a one-time purchase as well as a subscription plan for those who require regular cholesterol testing.

 People should receive their results within 2–5 days.
 Additionally, they can contact a LetsGetChecked nurse at any time to discuss their results.